Copmanthorpe Methodist Church

 General Covid 19 update and an invitation to all

-We are conforming to governmental advice, so these premises will be closed for worship and all community activities until further notice.
-We are sorry for the impact this will have on so many Copmanthorpe folk.
+We are conforming to governmental advice, so our premises are only open in a limited way for worship and community activities.
+We are sorry for the impact this continues to have on so many Copmanthorpe folk.

 We are encouraging the whole Copmanthorpe community to stay safe by following the best available advice.
 It is important that we watch out for our neighbours including those who are most vulnerable in our community.
 We are trying to keep in touch with those connected to this church, please do the same for those you are concerned about.